Skip to main content

 2. Re-authorize if capturing later than protection period

-3. Use proper incremental auth for changed amounts
+3. Send an additional preauthorization to extend the clock, or proper incremental auth for changed amounts

 4. Review authorization basics